kshedden/numpy_workshop/numpy_basics.md

 ## Basic arithmetic

 The standard arithmetic operators (+, -, *, /, **, %) in Numpy all
 behave in a pointwise (element-wise) fashion.
-The most basic use of these operators is to combine two ndarray objects with the same shape:
+The most typical use of these operators is to combine two ndarray objects that have the same shape, producing a result that has the same shape as the two operands:

 ```
 x = np.random.normal(size=(4, 2))